-"Imputation credits" are credits for part of the tax the company has already paid on its profits, which means the dividends aren't taxed twice.
+Imputation credits are credits for part of the tax the company has already paid on its profits, which means the dividends are not taxed twice.

 RWT is deducted from your dividend to bring the total credits withheld up to 33% of the gross dividend.